rightscale-cookbooks/rs-haproxy/README.md

 pools served by HAProxy, run the `rs-haproxy::frontend` recipe.
 This recipe finds the application server in the deployment by querying for the [application tags][Application Server Tags] on the server.
-* Run the `rs-haproxy::monitoring` to install HAProxy collectd plugin and set up monitoring for the HAProxy server.
+* Run the `rs-haproxy::collectd` to install HAProxy collectd plugin and set up monitoring for the HAProxy server.

 [Load Balancer Tags]: https://github.com/rightscale-cookbooks/rightscale_tag#load-balancer-servers